Featured on The Real Female Entrepreneur, November 29, 2017.

 Hi, I am Helene Kwong and I’m the CEO and Founder of Hashtagitude.
 I grew up fascinated with the internet and social communities, and am an early adopter of the major social networks: Facebook, LinkedIn, Twitter, Instagram, and Google+.
 I have fast thumbs and can out-tweet many other professionals in the industry.
 I love helping businesses grow their social media presence with my unique and effective strategies.

 Originally featured on #Ambitionista Twitter Chat on July 20, 2015.

 The content below highlights the chat focused on Ambitionista, Mira, and Helene with some questions from the audience.
 You can read the full transcript on Storify.

 What is the #Ambitionista chat?
 We are an inspiring group of ambitious women in our 20s (and 30s).
 Every member is on a mission to find her passion, rock her confidence and make money doing what she loves.
 We meet on Twitter every Monday at 9pm EST.

 Join our exclusive membership club: Ambitionista.org/join

-We are located in sunny Denver, Colorado, and would be proud to work with your business, regardless of your location.
+We are located in sunny Denver, Colorado, and would be honored to work with your socially conscious business, regardless of your location.
 We have worked with small businesses from Los Angeles to New York City.